ViniciusKos/forecast_sales/README.md

 Comparing our tuned model with the baseline:
 (1817.7/1331.4)-1 = 36,5%
-Our final model has an error of 36,5% less than simply calculating the sales average.
+Our final model has an RMSE of 36,5% less than simply calculating the sales average.